 You can be grateful for good things every day while still doing everything you possibly can to find a treatment for your health condition.

 You can be grateful for all the opportunities available to you while also working toward racial justice.

 Negative experiences and emotions are warning signs that something isn’t right.
 Ignoring those warning signs is not helpful.
 You need to do something about them, not just try to think positive thoughts until they go away.
 On the other hand, you can’t just wallow in the negativity either.
 You can’t change your life if you are griping about your problems all day long.
 You need to consider what the negative stuff is telling you and then get up and do something about it.
 Some of our biggest soul growth happens when we actively work through challenging situations and emotions.
 We don’t grow if we wallow OR if we deny.
 We need to face the challenges with our best attitude and discover what they have to teach us.

-Perhaps that is what the hyped up positive thinking gratitude craze is missing.
+Perhaps that is what the hyped-up positive thinking gratitude craze is missing.
 That combo of gratitude and challenges to change your life.
 You don’t have to be grateful for your problems, but you can be grateful THROUGH your problems as they transform you and your world.
 Maybe gratitude keeps you on track toward the ultimate positive goal while also leveraging the best that challenges have to offer.
 Maybe gratitude isn’t the opposite of negativity.
 Maybe they are two sides of the same coin.
-Maybe by acknowledging your gratitude and your challenges at the same time allows the best parts of both to unfold in new and exciting ways.
+Maybe acknowledging your gratitude and your challenges at the same time allow the best parts of both to unfold in new and exciting ways.

 So, this week think about gratitude as you go through your day.
 When you are practicing gratitude, ask yourself if you are using it to cover up any important negative emotions or problems?
 When negative emotions and problems come to mind, can you be grateful in a way that doesn’t deny them but helps you learn through them?
-Does your life and experience change if you try to live in the full experience of your challenges while also practicing gratitude?
+Do your life and experience change if you try to live in the full experience of your challenges while also practicing gratitude?